RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 The scenarios in which CRDB updates to other instances use partial synchronization are:

-- Failover of master to slave node
+- Failover of master shard to slave shard
-- Restart or crash of slave node that requires sync from master
+- Restart or crash of slave shard that requires sync from master
-- Migrate slave node to another node
+- Migrate slave shard to another node
-- Migrate master node to another node as a slave using failover and slave migration
+- Migrate master shard to another node as a slave using failover and slave migration
-- Migrate master node and preserve roles using failover, slave migration, and second failover to return node to master
+- Migrate master shard and preserve roles using failover, slave migration, and second failover to return shard to master

 {{% note %}}
-Synchronization of data from the master database to the slave database is always a full synchronization.
+Synchronization of data from the master shard to the slave shard is always a full synchronization.
 {{% /note %}}

 ### Syncer in Active-Passive Replication (Replica Of)